Learn all you need to know about how to slice on Cricut including how to slice a shape in half, how to slice out words, and how to slice on iPad.

 You can also use different shapes to create almost anything you’d like including new images!
 Slice isn’t just to cut shapes in half.
 Let’s look at making different corners.

 For this example, I inserted a square and star and changed the color of one so you could see them better.

 I placed the star on the corner of the square and used my mouse to select both shapes.
 Again, you’ll notice both layers turn gray on the layers panel when they are selected.

 Click on Slice on the bottom right.

 Again, the sliced part is the overlap of the two shapes.

 Move the sliced pieces apart and delete whichever you don’t need.

-Now we are left with a pointed corner.
+Now the original shape is left with a pointed corner.
 Repeat for each corner if you want all the corners to be the same.